 Engaging in eretail transformation thus appears as a strategic challenge.
 How to do so?
 What are the keys to success?

-- How to prioritize digital initiatives to maximize business outcomes?12 February 2019
+- How to monitor brand positioning and product performance online to reach business success?20 February 2019

 3. How to engage in eRetail transformation?